 Let’s say you and your partner are incredible bakers, but you have no idea how to market your business; you then ask another friend with experience in the field to join your company and form a company.
 It sounds exciting, right?

 It definitely can be!
 But you need to understand what forming an LLC means for you and your partners.
 In its most basic form, an LLC protects you all from losing all of your assets—your home, your car, and personal investments—if anything were to happen to the company.
 Keep in mind that with an LLC, all partners are responsible for its state and federal taxes.

 Speaking to a New York business attorney is something you all must do, and the first point of that conversation should be drafting an operating agreement.
 It will help establish profits and losses amongst the partners, voting rights of each member and much more.

 If you are the same baker who decides to use your talents to make a difference in the community, then forming a nonprofit might be the way to go.
 You might want to speak to a business attorney about the benefits of starting an incorporated nonprofit, which would allow you to take advantage of certain tax breaks.

 But before you get ahead of yourself, go ahead and choose a name for your nonprofit and talk to a New York business attorney about register the name.
 We can also help you learn where to incorporate your nonprofit, create Articles of Incorporation and apply for a tax-exempt status.
 Finding a Director and a Governing Board are also vital steps in forming a nonprofit.

 At the Law Office of Richard Roman Shum, business formation cases are one of our favorite cases to take.
 Richard Shum knows exactly what it takes to start a business and can help you achieve your dreams in the smartest way possible.
-If you’d like to set up a consultation, contact the office here.
+If you’d like to set up a free consultation, contact the office here.